antina34/work/README.md

 </p>

-## What was made by Olga Auzina you can find in:
+## What was made by Me you can find in:

 1. resources/views/landing.blade.php